Copy edits can be done on the entire manuscript or in blocks of 10,000 words

 Flagging necessary citations, copyrights and permissions

 Copy editing is done in Word using track changes.
-At the end of the process, two versions will be returned: a clean copy with all of the changes accepted and a marked-up copy with all of the changes visible.
+At the end of the process, two versions will be returned: a clean copy with all the changes accepted and a marked-up copy with all the changes visible.

 I offer two levels of copy editing: light and heavy.
-A light copy edit only fixes mechanical errors in the the text.
-A heavy copy edit fixes errors in conjunction with a stylistic edit which clarifies meaning, ensures coherence and flow, and refines the language.
+A light copy edit only fixes mechanical errors in the text.
+A heavy copy edit fixes errors in conjunction with a stylistic edit, which clarifies meaning, ensures coherence and flow, and refines the language.
 A heavy copy edit may also include fact checking.